 So, even for the same person doing multiple rounds you might actually notice the way your weight comes off to be change on different rounds.
 Like I said, one round I only lost 7 pounds, the round after that I lost quite a bit of weight.
 The other thing that is normal, you know everyone’s body is unique, and so the way weight comes off is going to be different.
 There are a lot of people who do see a very drastic amount of weight loss at the beginning of the diet, and then kind of have a taper off, but then there is actually others who don’t lose as much the first 10 days, it might be less than other people that they see, but they continue to lose more consistently.

-So, again, if you’re one of those people that are like oh, I didn’t lose as much as everyone else the first week of human chorionic gonadotropin (hCG), don’t feel too bad, because you may continue to lose at that more consistent rate the rest of the protocol.
+So, again, if you’re one of those people that are like oh, I didn’t lose as much as everyone else the first week of hCG, don’t feel too bad, because you may continue to lose at that more consistent rate the rest of the protocol.
 But remember don’t expect this!
 You just might lose less than the average person overall too- remember if there’s nothing you can really do about it, why get all frustrated?
 You will still get to your goal, it will just take a little longer.

 When You Really ARE Causing Yourself Trouble